-If the standards are free, why join IPTC?
+If the standards are free, why join the IPTC?

 Members receive many benefits, including participation in working committees and the ability to request changes or make contributions to the development of standards.
 Both news and IT professionals use IPTC meetings to network among other delegates and invited guests.
 Members also have access to the IPTC’s internal working documents and to members-only discussion groups; this is before any changes to standards are made available to the public, which happens only after endorsement by IPTC members.
 Of course, voting members also have voting privileges.

-Can small companies or sole practitioners join IPTC?
+Can small companies or sole practitioners join the IPTC?

 About Our Standards

 What makes something an “IPTC standard”?

 Standards are “signed off” by the IPTC Standards Committee, made up of representatives of IPTC Voting Members.
 No new or updated standard can be published without the majority approval of the IPTC Standards Committee.